 Social Media and Divorce

 Over 80 percent of Americans use some form of online social networking to connect with the public or a smaller audience.
 As a venue for sharing personal views and activities, social media sites allow people to publish opinions, news items, photographs, videos, and other kinds of information online.
 However, it is important to note that these communications and posts could have legal implications during a divorce.
 Ingrid Gherman is a New York City divorce lawyer who is proficient in all aspects of family and matrimonial law.
-With over 30 years of experience, she understands the impact of social media on divorce proceedings.
+With more than 35 years of experience, she understands the impact of social media on divorce proceedings.
 Ms. Gherman can work to use information in an ex-spouse’s social media posts in favor of her client, while defending against insinuations based on their own use of social media.The Role of Social Media in Divorce Cases

 Facebook, Instagram, Twitter, and Snapchat are popular examples of forums that allow users to document their lives online, in addition to various career and dating websites.
 In general, data created from your online presence, including your participation in social media websites, is traceable or otherwise recoverable, even after its deletion.
 As a result, photographs, electronic messages, and statements posted online at any time by you, your spouse, or potentially others may be considered by the court if they are sufficiently authenticated and relevant to a contested matter in your divorce.
 Child custody, child support, spousal maintenance, and property division are the main issues affected by social media evidence.